Can cats eat bananas?

 Ripe bananas can be fed raw, frozen pieces or air-dried chips which make a great snack.

 Fibre may be of benefit for mild constipation, although there are more effective foods and treatments.
 Overall a banana offers little in the way of nutritional benefit.

 Always monitor your cat after feeding a novel food item such as bananas which contain three types of sugar in the form of sucrose, fructose and glucose.
-Cats have an entirely different digestive system to humans that is designed for the carnivorous diet and does not digest sugars well.
+Cats have an entirely different digestive system from humans that is designed for the carnivorous diet and does not digest sugars well.
 Consumption of sugars can lead to GI disturbances such as flatulence and diarrhea.

 Do cats like bananas?

-Are there any health benefit to feeding bananas?
+Is there any health benefit to feeding bananas?

 Bananas are packed with nutrients and are a great snack for people, however, a balanced and species-appropriate carnivorous cat diet should provide all the necessary nutrients the cat needs.

 The ripe fruit of a banana is safe for a cat to eat, but use caution when feeding banana-flavoured foods to a cat as they may contain additional ingredients which are toxic to cats.